Learn how to configure a connection to Cloudflare via SAML.

 WorkOS provides the ACS URL and the SP Entity ID.
 These are available in your Connection’s Settings in the Developer Dashboard.

 The ACS URL is the location an Identity Provider redirects its authentication response to.
-In Cloudflare’s case, it needs to be set by the Enterprise when configuring the application in the Cloudflare instance.
+In Cloudflare’s case, it needs to be set by the organization when configuring the application in the Cloudflare instance.

 Cloudflare SAML is a unique integration in that it sits between WorkOS and the Identity Provider.
 This allows for additional rules to be configured, but also means there are two connections that need to be made.
 The first necessary connection is between Cloudflare and the IdP, and the second connection is between WorkOS and Cloudflare.